-Iowa is a land overflowing with genuine hospitality, historic sites, sophisticated cities, beautiful rolling countryside and four seasons of nature at its very best.
+Iowa is a land rich with genuine hospitality, historic sites, sophisticated cities, beautiful rolling countryside and four seasons of nature at its very best.
 The mighty Mississippi River on Iowa’s eastern edge provides opportunities for boating, fishing, canoeing and bald eagle watching.
 The Great River Road National Scenic Byway, one of the most famous and longest scenic and historic drives in the US, is a federally-designated route covering 3,000 miles of federal, state and county roads that generally follow the mighty Mississippi from Canada to the Gulf of Mexico.

 Highlights

 Visit the iconic Field of Dreams in Dyersville or Bridges of Madison County, explore the rare Loess Hills, marvel at the mighty Mississippi River or visit Iowa's charming small towns and urban centres.
+Where cinematic history and the spirit of baseball meet in the heart of Iowa.
+Visitors can walk the iconic diamond nestled in the cornfields, tour the original farmhouse, and play catch with legendary Ghost Players.

 State Secret